TrafficGuard/typedai/docs/docs/cli.md

 npm run code In the anthropic vertex class update the pricing for claude 3.5 sonnet to be 3 dollars per million input tokens and 15 dollars per million output tokens
 ```

-When editing other repositories you will need use the `ss` command to run the agent with its virtual filesystem working
+When editing other repositories you will need use the `ai` command to run the agent with the filesystem tool working
 directory set to the current shell directory.

 ### index